GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+I can build a reliable system with thousands of bugs, if you let me choose my bugs carefully.

-~ David Leinweber
+~ David Parnas
 <pre>

 </pre>